-Cambridge can be a confusing place for any student, including those from the U.K. For new arrivals from other countries there is an extra layer of discovery.
+Cambridge can be a confusing place for any student.
+For new arrivals from outside the U.K. there is an extra layer of discovery.
 One key piece of advice is that you should never hesitate to ask other students, College staff or Fellows if there is anything that you do not understand.
 No-one will think the worse of you for doing so.

 The College will welcome you warmly and to be as supportive as possible as you adapt to study in Cambridge.
 You will find various parts of the Accommodation Handbook lay out details about such matters as storage of belongings during vacations, residence outside Term and other such issues.
 In addition, many tabs within these Student Guide pages will cover matters relevant to non-U.K. students.

-You should certainly familiarise yourself with the University’s International Students Portal:
+All non-U.K. should familiarise themselves with the University’s International Students Portal: